 Montana is our home and we take pride in its diversity of fishing.
 We have the luxury of being able to fish whenever, and usually, wherever, we want.
 Here’s some help and knowledge on our two main types of rivers—freestones and tailwaters.

+A freestone river has not been impeded by the construction of a dam across its width and therefore has a period of snowmelt runoff with high flows and muddy water and lower flows throughout the rest of the year.
 In a freestone river, trout are products of their natural, unaltered river environment.
 Like the seasons, a freestone river has periods of prolific insect life and periods of less available food; often directly correlated to the available snowpack and water in a given river’s drainage area.
-Because of this, freestone trout have a much greater variety in number of fish and average size of fish from year to year and river to river than tailwater fish.
+Because of this, freestone trout have a much greater variety in the number of fish and the average size of fish from year to year and river to river than tailwater fish.

 Our favorite tailwater rivers: Missouri, Bighorn, Beaverhead, Kootenai, Madison, Ruby

 Which type of river should you fish?